MATH3411 is a Mathematics Level III course. See the course overview below.

-If you are currently enrolled in MATH3411, you can log into UNSW Moodle for this course.
+If you are currently enrolled in MATH3411, you can log into UNSW Moodle for this all information about this course.

 Well known examples of codes include morse, ASCII, ISBN book numbers, as well as the bar code used on grocery items.
 A code provides a way of converting a message from an arbitrary source alphabet into a form suitable for transmission or storage.
 This usually entails some binary procedure suitable for an electronic device.
 Coding theory is largely motivated by two basic problems:

 - how can this be achieved most efficiently, and

 - how can an appropriate error correcting capability be built into the code?

 The theoretical framework to answer the first question was established by Claude Shannon in 1948.
 At that time he introduced the notion of entropy as the measure of the amount of information in a source alphabet.
 Shannon showed that the average length of a symbol when coded is greater than the entropy and he was able to show that this average length could be made close to the value of the entropy in a certain sense.
 The code that generally achieves the aims of (1) is the Huffman code.